dest1n1s/sync-rs/README.md

 ### Command Line Options

 - `-o, --override-path`: Additional paths to sync (can specify multiple)
-- `-c, --post-command`: Post-sync command to execute
+- `-p, --post-command`: Post-sync command to execute
 - `-s, --shell`: Open an interactive shell in the remote directory after syncing
 - `-n, --name`: Name for this remote configuration (used when managing multiple remotes)
 - `-l, --list`: List all remote configurations for the current directory